4 Fun Things You May Not Know About Lake Tahoe

 “I hope some bird will catch this Grub the next time he calls Lake Bigler by so disgustingly sick and silly a name as “Lake Tahoe.”

-Luckily, someone by the name of Degroot suggested “Tahoe”, an Indian name meaning “big water.”
+Luckily, someone by the name of Degroot suggested “Tahoe”, a Native American name meaning “big water.”
 It took decades before the name finally stuck, but thanks to an action in 1945 by the California State Legislature, the feud was finally laid to rest.

 We’ve all heard the stories of the Loch Ness monster.
 And with big blue being, well BIG, it’s only right that it has one of its own.
 Allegedly it’s a 60-foot-long serpentine “monster” named Tessie.
 Tahoe Tessie that is.
 This isn’t a new story either.
 The local Indian tribes have long spoken of monsters in the lake and some other theories point to a giant sturgeon perhaps inhabiting the dark areas of the water.
 Even in the 1970’s, it is said that Jacques Cousteau did a deep-water dive & emerged from the water claiming, “the world isn’t ready for what was down there.”